jcurve/jcurve-internal-docker-api-test/README.md

 Additional services that we choose to add at a later stage can be added as containers to the compose script.

+We will use a data volume container to provide the contents of the app folder from the local dir to the api container, and possibly service containers if they need access.
+There is also the option of just providing access to the env.

-The api app will be a complete composed stack, which can be later composed with the seperate front end and cdn stacks.
+The api app is basically complete composed stack, which can be later composed with the seperate front end and cdn stacks.

-# Process
+# Learning Process

 To simulate the process required in the real repository, I will instantiate a new rails app and then dockerize it incrementally.